h45h-1nclud3/TranSave/README.md

 # TranSave

-A small real-time translator which make use of google translation service, and record all your translations and save them in file to be like a dictionary for later use.
+A small real-time translator which make use of google translation service, and record all your translations and save them in a file to be like a dictionary for later use and also their pronouncing to mp3 files.

 # Dependecies
 Python 3